Byron Farnum, a Ph.D. candidate at Johns Hopkins University in Baltimore, Md., has been awarded the 2011 Perkin Scholarship.

-Baron DeKalb Elementary School has announced its honor rolls for the second nine-weeks period of the school year.
+Bethune Elementary School has announced its school-wide A an A/B honor rolls for the second nine weeks of the school year.

 Page 1 of 1